crypto-org-chain/chain-docs/docs/getting-started/staking.md

 The remainder of division will become rewards of next period.

-The recording of block proposer is done in `begin_block` right before rewards distribution.
+The recording of block proposer is done in `BeginBlock` right before rewards distribution.

 ### Monetary expansion

-Monetary expansion is designed to mint new coins for validator rewards, while keeping a fixed max total supply.
-The number of new coin minted at each period is defined as:
+Monetary expansion is designed to release tokens from the reserve account to the reward pool, while keeping a fixed max total supply.
+The number of tokens being released at each period is defined as:

 ```
-minted coins = S * 0.45 * exp(max(-20, -S/tau))
+released tokens = S * R_0 * exp(max(-20, -S/tau))

 S: total stakings at current block when reward distribution happens
+R_0: upper bound for the reward rate p.a.
 ```

+Note that this is an exponential decay function, where the index of  controls the “steepness” of the curve.
+Precisely, this damping factor controls the exponential decay rate of the reward function.

-The parameter `tau` will decay each time rewards get distributed:
+The parameter `tau` will decay each time rewards get distributed,:

 ```
 tau(n) = tau(n-1) * 0.99986